microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

    <!-- ![A screenshot showing the Azure portal UI for the Data Factory service where the load status is now showing as "Extracting data".](../concepts/images/data-connect-adf-extraction-approved.png) -->

-1. The process of extracting the data can take some time depending on the size of your Microsoft 365 tenant.
+1. The data extraction process can take some time, depending on the size of your Microsoft 365 tenant.

 # [PowerShell](#tab/PowerShell)